gerkov77/gerkov77.github.io/_pages/about.markdown

 permalink: /about/
 ---
 My name is Gergely Kovács,
- <br> i am a freelance developer and professional musician/guitar teacher.
+ <br>I am currently working at a startup as an iOS developer and teaching at a music school as a full time guitar teacher.
- My sofware development skills lay mainly in iOS, Xcode, Swift.
-I was experimenting with Android, some Python, datascience, server side programming as well.
-I am familiar with JavaScript.
-I am using git as a versioning tool.